Pankajk001/GenAI-Assignments/Knowledge-Graph(Advance-RAG)/readme.md

 This application is built on a modern stack for **Retrieval-Augmented Generation (RAG)**:

 - **🧠 Orchestration: [`mem0`](https://github.com/mem0ai/mem0)**
+It's a light weight library which internally by using Graph-database and vector-DB acts as a memory.
 Simplifies the creation of memory-aware AI systems by managing memory types and backend services.

 - **🧠 LLM & Embeddings: [OpenAI](https://openai.com)**
   Uses: